Kaspersky Review: Quick Expert Summary

 Kaspersky’s on-screen keyboard is best used in combination with Safe Money, a secure browser for online finances.
 Whenever you visit a banking or shopping site, Kaspersky asks if you want to add the site to Safe Money and, if so, prompts you to click Continue in Protected Browser.
 When using this mode, Safe Money scans for rootkits, untrusted modules, and invalid certificates in payment systems to help protect your online transactions.

 Overall, Kaspersky’s web protection features are pretty good.
-The anti-phishing protection detected most of the phishing sites in my testing, and I also like that Kaspersky offers ad-blocking and anti-tracking.
-Although I don’t like that anti-tracking is turned off for Kaspersky and its 80+ partner sites.
+The anti-phishing protection detected most of the phishing sites in my testing, and I also like that Kaspersky offers ad-blocking and anti-tracking, but I don’t like that anti-tracking is turned off for Kaspersky and its 80+ partner sites.
 I also think it’s really useful that Kaspersky has a secure browser and an on-screen keyboard for banking and shopping sites.

 Firewall — Great at Detecting Network Intrusions (But the Interface Could Be Better)